immersivecognition/unity-experiment-framework/README.md

 ### CSV Participant List

 A participant list feature is used allowing experimenters to optionally pre-prepare participant information.
-Additionally, this participant list is shared between experiments, allowing cross comparison of observations within participants.
+Additionally, this participant list is shared between experiments, allowing easy cross comparison of observations within participants.

 ### Settings system